 About this collection

-The following key quotes are from the book 1, beginning, and cover some of the basic questions about the town project.
+Most of the following key quotes are from the book 1, beginning, and cover some of the basic questions about the town project.
 In some cases, the quotes are stripped down to their core statement.
-You can also purchase this collection as an e-book.

 About the story